 - Put the thickened stew in an ovenproof dish and top with mashed potato mixture.

 - Smooth the potatoes then drag a fork through the potatoes to create some texture.
+Or you could just use a spatula to rough up the top like I did.

 - Bake for about 20 minutes.
 Place a cookie sheet below to catch any drips.